 Modelling and Simulation - Modelling and simulation techniques can be used in order to assess the business and mission analysis.
-For example, in the military context through the implementation of mission threads5 and scenarios6, thus providing an environment for thorough testing of identified use cases.7
+For example, in the military context through the implementation of mission threads and scenarios, thus providing an environment for thorough testing of identified use cases.

 The NATO EA Policy identifies a third level being the Capability level which is between Enterprise and Project levels.

-5 Mission Threads have been described as an operational description of end-to-end activities that accomplish the execution of a mission.
-No formal definition has been promulgated.
+Mission Threads have been described as an operational description of end-to-end activities that accomplish the execution of a mis-